couchbase/cbft/DESIGN.md

 For those needing a quick recap of cbft's main design concepts...

-* Multiple cbft nodes can be operated together as a cluster when they share the same configuration (or Cfg) backend database.
+* Multiple cbft nodes can be configured together as a cluster when they share the same configuration (or Cfg) backend database.
 For the cbftint project, we plan to use ns-server's metakv configuration system as the Cfg backend.

 * An index in cbft is split or partitioned into multiple index